Carnot battery

-A Carnot battery is a type of energy storage system that stores electricity in thermal energy storage.
+A Carnot battery (/kɑːrˈnoʊ/ kar-NOH, /fr/) is a type of energy storage system that stores electricity in thermal energy storage.
 During the charging process, electricity is converted into heat and kept in heat storage.
 During the discharging process, the stored heat is converted back into electricity.
 The technology is also known as power-to-heat-to-power.

-Fritz Marguerre patented the concept of this technology 100 years ago, but its development was recently revitalized, given the increased use of renewable energies and the need to increase the total recovered energy delivered from such sources.
+Fritz Marguerre patented the concept of this technology 100 years ago, but its development was recently revitalized, given the increased use of renewable energy and the need to increase the total recovered energy delivered from such sources.
 In this context, Andre Thess coined the term "Carnot battery" in 2018, prior to the first International Workshop on Carnot Batteries.

 The term "Carnot battery" is derived from Carnot's theorem, which describes the maximum efficiency of conversion of heat energy into mechanical energy.
 The word "battery" indicates that the purpose of this technology is to store electricity.
 The discharge efficiency of Carnot batteries is limited by the Carnot efficiency.
 The concept of Carnot batteries covers technologies such as pumped thermal energy storage and liquid air energy storage.

 Background

-In the transition to low-carbon energy systems, the penetration of variable renewable energy in electrical energy systems increases, and this also increases the need for energy storage.
-Currently, most of the new installed energy storage capacity comes from electrochemical batteries, such as lithium-ion batteries.
-This type of battery is suitable for short-term storage but may not be economical for longer durations due to its high energy capacity costs.
+In the transition to low-carbon energy systems, the penetration of variable renewable energy in electrical energy systems increases, thereby increasing the need for energy storage.
+Currently, most of the newly installed energy storage capacity comes from electrochemical batteries, such as lithium-ion batteries.
+This type of battery is suitable for short-term storage but may not be economical for longer durations due to its high energy density and associated costs.

 Thermal energy storage can store energy in inexpensive materials, such as water, rocks, and salts.
 Therefore, the cost for large-scale systems (e.g. gigawatt hours) can be lower than the cost of electrochemical batteries.

 The German Aerospace Center (DLR) and University of Stuttgart have been working on the concept of Carnot batteries that store electricity in high-temperature heat storage since 2014.

 In 2018, the name "Carnot battery" was used at the Hannover Messe, one of the world's largest trade fairs, by DLR.